akinmetin/python-messaging/README.md

 ### Installing

 *   Download this repository and extract it to any folder.
+*   Rename ``.env.dev`` to ``.env`` and edit the file, then build and run it using Docker.
-*   Build and run it using Docker, then you will be able to send requests via Postman.
+*   You will be able to send requests via Postman or other request methods and tools.

 ### Allowed HTTPs requests
 | Request Type | Use                                 |